 - You’ll know your chili is done when the butternut squash is nice and tender and the liquid has reduced a bit, producing the hearty chili consistency we all know and love.
-Add salt to taste.
+Remove the bay leaf and add salt to taste.

 - To make the crispy tortilla strips: stack the corn tortillas and slice them into thin little strips, about 2 inches long by ¼ inch wide.
 Warm a drizzle of olive oil in a medium pan over medium heat until shimmering.
 Toss in the tortilla slices, sprinkle with salt and stir.
 Cook until the strips are crispy and turning golden, stirring occasionally, about 4 to 7 minutes.
 Remove tortilla strips from skillet and drain on a plate covered with a piece of paper towel.

 - Serve the chili in individual bowls, topped with crispy tortilla strips and plenty of diced avocado.
 I added a little sprinkle of red pepper flakes (optional).
 Cilantro would be nice as well.
 You might want to serve this along with some chipotle hot sauce (Tobasco makes one) for the spice addicts like myself.

 **Find BPA-free cans of diced tomatoes if possible.
 Muir Glen’s canned tomatoes are BPA-free.